Emmanuel461/PML_2023_2024/Final_work/README.md

 ### Data Storage in Google Earth Engine (GEE) and Google Drive

-The satellite data and texture interpolated data were stored in GEE to facilitate the process of calculating the vegetation indices and processing them using the Python programming language.
-This call from GEE was performed using the Earth Engine and [GeeMap](https://geemap.org/) libraries.
+The satellite and texture interpolated data were stored in GEE to facilitate the process of calculating vegetation indices and processing them using the Python programming language.
+This call from GEE was performed using the Earth Engine (EE) and [GeeMap](https://geemap.org/) libraries.
 Subsequently, all the results of these processes stored in Google Drive were called to the local environment using the PyDrive library.

 ## Data organization
+Was conducted by the division of the data in 80% for training and 20% for testing:

 - **Training Set**: Used to train the model.
 - **Validation Set**: Used to adjust the model's hyperparameters and evaluate its performance during training to avoid overfitting.